asjosik1991/lattice-symmetries/python/tutorial.md

 (4,4)
 ```

-We can make a multiplication of the operator on a vector using standart python notation.
+We can multiply the operator on a vector using standard Python notation.

 ```pycon
 vec1=np.array([1.0,0,0,0]) #One should work with floats